brentp/combined-pvalues/README.rst

 You may specify any number of columns to plot.

-Region Sims (rpsim)
+Region Sims (region_p)
 -------------------

 Given a region we want to generate, by simulation a *p-value* for the entire region.
 Zaykin et al. (2002.
-Truncated Product Method for Combining p-values indicates a Monte-Carlo simulation strategy implement in rpsim.
+Truncated Product Method for Combining p-values indicates a Monte-Carlo simulation strategy implement in region_p.
 The procedure for each region is to::

  + set Wo = product(p for p in region if p <= tau)